 To avoid any misunderstandings, it shall be emphasized already at the beginning of this post that we do not substantially oppose the White Paper of the European Commission.
 We acknowledge its important role of incentivizing a new approach on Artificial Intelligence (AI) in Europe.
 Many conclusions, ideas and proposals find our full support.
-At the same time, we are however rather disappointed with several of its textual elements and - even with a lot of good will - are unable to identify a genuine strategic / geopolitical approach ... something this European Commission has promised to apply.
+At the same time, we are however rather disappointed with several of its textual elements and miss a genuine strategic / geopolitical approach.

 Ecosystem of excellence

 The ambitions laid out in this section can only be achieved if they are backed up by massive investments.
 At least 20% of the European budgets (EU+MS) should be reserved for the digital transformation (a significant part alone for AI).
 Our digital infrastructure and education programs require for example very large investments.
 We should also better coordinate our excellent research centres and digital hubs and accelerate the knowledge transfer to the business sector.
 Common standards and a radical different competition policy would complete this column.